 The increases in CO2 and heat leakage continue on feedback-style until Earth starts running out of ice to melt — especially non-polar and non-mountaintop ice.
 Then ocean deepening slows and eventually stops.
-Thus at this point, seafloor rift softening (due to a deeper ocean) also slows and then stops.
+Thus, at this point, seafloor rift softening (due to a deeper ocean) also slows and then stops.

 Then, with the surface above its average temperature, the system is more susceptible to reversal than continued warming.
 At some point, due to either random variability, or a volcano erupting (for reasons that will be soon explained), the process starts working the same way, feed-back style, but in reverse.

 Then a cooler Earth causes more ice to build.
 Then shallower oceans cause the seafloor rift to behave as if it was shallower underground, only it is buried with water, not rock.
 This makes the seafloor rift colder, thicker and more solid, permitting less out-gassing, less heat leakage, and causing still more ice to build.
 Thus a progressively cooler surface causes less CO2-rich magma froth to escape.
 Thus the ice caps build, and the oceans grow shallower still.

 Google “100,000-year climate graph” to see many versions of this graph.

 So yes, Earth does have a thermostat mechanism, but the temperature range between the on and off switches is some 15°C top-to-bottom (in the polar regions) And within this range, the same thermostat mechanism actually causes wild temperature swings.